How much does attic restoration cost? Most companies charge an itemized fee, which might look something like this for an 1100 sq foot attic:

 Installation of New R30 Insulation: $1.00 per square foot x 1100 feet = $1100

 Of course, methods and prices vary by company.
-Some might just do a BioHazard spray with spot removal of feces for $400 total, and some might do a full insulation vacuum with re-insulation for $4000.
-In many cases, this service is not necessary.
+For a free price quote, click here for a your town and give us a call, and we can quote you for your attic.
+Some cases might just require a BioHazard spray with spot removal of feces for $400 total, and some might do a full insulation vacuum with re-insulation for $4000.
+In many cases, this service is not necessary at all.
 But if you have significant feces buildup or actual risk of disease, then it might be worthwhile.
 The price of attic restoration varies by company, and for many companies, it is just a profitable add-on that they try to force you to buy, even in cases in which it is not needed.
 You might want to put on a HEPA mask and headlamp, and inspect the attic yourself, if you're not sure!
 And always ask for photos of damage and contamination.
 It might be heavy, but it might not.

 The small droppings of rats, mice, squirrels, and bats can be vacuumed up if they are not present in too high a quantity.
 Be sure to use a good filter vacuum.